dispel.processing.level module#

 The level processing steps’

-.
-Results from the process step are expected to be an instance ofProcessingResult
+LevelProcessingStepProtocol.process_level()method is called with the level, reading and additional arguments passed toprocess().
+Results from the process step are expected to be an instance ofProcessingResult.The

 processing-step >>> from dispel.data.measures import MeasureValue >>> from dispel.data.values import ValueDefinition >>> from dispel.processing import process >>> from dispel.processing.level import (LevelProcessingStep, ...
 LevelProcessingResult) >>> class MyLevelStep(LevelProcessingStep): ... def process_level(self, level, reading, **kwargs): ... raw_data_set = level.get_raw_data_set('my-data-set') ... yield LevelProcessingResult( ... step=self, ... sources=raw_data_set, ... level=level, ... result=MeasureValue( ...
 ValueDefinition('my-measure-id', 'max value'), ... raw_data_set.data.max().max() ... ) ... ) >>> _ = process(reading, MyLevelStep()) >>> reading.get_measure_set('my-level').get_raw_value('my-measure-id') 5